 - The 2006 Médoc Crus Artisans Classification

-You will learn all about these classifications and more as you spend time with our special wine guide.
-Our guide comes from a winemaking family and will sculpt your itinerary to show you the best wines in the region.
+You will learn all about these classifications and more on your guided tour with our special wine guide.
+Our guide comes from a wine-making family and will sculpt your itinerary to show you the best wines in Bordeaux.
 Thanks to our guide you will be able to access wine estates that are not usually open to tourists.

 If you want something special, our guide can organise a lunch in a winery for you.
 Your meal will be presided over by a ”maitre de chai” (cellar master).
 Alternatively, we can take you to a wine estate for a less in-depth wine experience.
 Here you will be welcomed with open arms and big smiles – this isn’t always the case with some of the bigger, more commercial wineries.